Anthropologies of Media and Mobility:

 The workshop will take place over two days at the University of Cologne, which is extremely accessible by both air and train transport.
 Some bursaries will be made available thanks to contributions from both the University of Siegen’s Locating Media graduate school and EASA.

 Abstracts for papers (max.
 300 words), listing your institutional affiliation and position, should be sent by email a Word .doc attachment by Monday 3 April, 2017 to mediamobilityworkshop[at]gmail.com.
 If you would like to be considered for a travel bursary, please add a few sentences below your abstract regarding why you require funding consideration.

-The workshop is generously supported by EASA, the Austrian Research Association (ÖFG) and the Department of Social and Cultural Anthropology of the University of Vienna.
+The workshop was generously supported by EASA, the Austrian Research Association (ÖFG) and the Department of Social and Cultural Anthropology of the University of Vienna.